DalekCraft2/Shimeji-Desktop/readme.txt

 ==== How to Start ====

-Double Click the Shimeji-ee file (Shimeji-ee.jar).
+Double-click the Shimeji-ee file (Shimeji-ee.jar).

-Right click the tray icon for general options.
+Right-click the tray icon for general options.

-Right click a Shimeji for options relating to it.
+Right-click a Shimeji for options relating to it.

 For a tutorial on how to get Shimeji running, watch this video: https://www.youtube.com/watch?v=S7fPCGh5xxo